I learned my first magic effect at 12 years old, and performed my first paid show at 13.

 The Observationist was born at Harvard University…

-One day, I was contacted by a professor who asked if I could tailor a presentation for a graduate-level psychology class to demonstrate perception, directed attention and not only blow the students’ minds, but demonstrate how con men accomplish their dastardly deeds.
+One day, I was contacted by a Harvard psychology professor who asked if I could tailor a presentation for a graduate-level class to demonstrate perception, directed attention and not only blow the students’ minds, but demonstrate how con men accomplish their dastardly deeds.
 As is often the case with some of the best ideas, this simple request stimulated my imagination into something much greater than either of us ever intended.
 I built a show that not only amazed an audience, but I decided to strategically “break the magician’s code” and show exactly how some of these feats of illusion are done.
 I did this for specific purpose of enlightening people to see just what they’re missing that is going on right in front of them.
 This would be more than a magic show, way more fun than any lecture or class, and I could tap into my passion for performing to create an entertaining, educational and enlightening event.
 I became….
 The Observationist.

 If a picture is worth 1000 words, a message delivered through The Observationist is worth 1,000,000 words.
 This has grown into way more than a magic show.
 Or a mentalism show.
 Or experiments with stage hypnosis.
 Or a demonstration about communication, and seeing things differently.
 It, like I, have become more than the sum of these parts.

 Upon starting down this path I have had the good fortune to collaborate with some of the best minds in the areas of magic performance, education, hypnosis and psychology of communication.
 Feedback about the Observationist concept, content and presentation quality has universally been positive.
 One thing I did not quite count on is the level of customization I’d be doing for each performance, client, or even audience demographics at the same client for multiple performances.
 I also learned that it is this tailoring of the effects, messages and demonstrations that is the real power of The Observationist, and, frankly is the most fun part about it!

 I look forward to talking with you towards bringing The Observationist to your next event!